YouSafe/gda-testing/README.md

 }
 ```

-And then you can start the optimizer via `cargo run leaderboard 'path/to/optimizer'`.
+And then you can start the optimizer via `cargo run leaderboard 'name' 'path/to/optimizer'`.
-If your optimizer requires a complex command, make sure to use quotes `cargo run leaderboard 'complex command --with --args`.
+If your optimizer requires a complex command, make sure to use quotes `cargo run leaderboard 'name' 'complex command --with --args`.

 ### Advanced Protocol